CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

 This KB article describes how to translate common NCLU configurations to NVUE commands and bring you up to speed using NVUE.

+## Where to Start?

+To make the transition from NCLU to NVUE configuration easier, you can use this {{<exlink url="https://air.nvidia.com/migrate/" text="NVUE Migration Tool">}} to convert your NCLU to NVUE configuration by uploading the cl-support file.

 ## Hostname and System

 <table>